The modern world is constantly changing. Work no longer means the “place where people work”, but refers to “the tasks they perform”.

 COVID-19 has made remote work much more common.
 Now it’s totally normal and even recommended, to avoid crowded offices.
 The world will never be the same.

-Just in the United States, there are 44% of employees who started working remotely during COVID-19, compared to 17% during pre-coronavirus times.
+Just in the United States, there are 44% of employees started working remotely during COVID-19, compared to 17% during pre-coronavirus times.

 The spaces-as-a-service also changed the game.
-In its early days, WeWork began with single office space in the SoHo neighborhood of New York City.
+In its early days, WeWork began with a single office space in the SoHo neighborhood of New York City.
 Nowadays, the company has nearly 800 office locations and operates in 124 cities around the world.

-How Does WeWork Make Money: Space-As-A-Service Business Model?
+How Does WeWork Make Money: Space-as-a-Service Business Model?

 First, the company purchases the corporate real estate space.
 Usually, it is an office building space that can easily be transformed into a coworking space that is comfortable for both groups and individuals.

 Second, WeWork transforms this space into smaller offices and common areas.
 They make renovations and add all the needed furniture and commodities, creating a fully stocked office.

 Third, the company rents space to individuals or groups.